sayrer/bazel-lesson-1/README.md

 # Combining C++ and Java

-To wrap up this lession, we'll combine our C++ and Java libraries in one executable using JNI.
+To wrap up this lesson, we'll combine our C++ and Java libraries in one executable using JNI.

 ```
 $ bazel run -s //java/jni:command